zyllian/webdog/site/pages/docs/resources.md

 ### other properties

 resources may add extra properties which will get passed to the various resource templates later. simply add the property like it was any other property.

+## extra properties

+in addition to the resource properties, resources may receive additional properties from webdog as follows:

+### `readable_timestamp`

+the resource's timestamp in the timestamp format provided in the resource type's config.